EpsilonSolutions/netscaler-command-reference/docs/rewrite/rewrite-policylabel/rewrite-policylabel.md

 <b>labelName</b>
 Name for the rewrite policy label.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) hash (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Cannot be changed after the rewrite policy label is added.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my rewrite policy label" or ?my rewrite policy label?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my rewrite policy label" or 'my rewrite policy label').

 <b>transform</b>
 Types of transformations allowed by the policies bound to the label.
 For Rewrite, the following types are supported: